Private airline's plane escapes accident after hitting bird at Karachi airport

 Pakistan

-The passengers were later shifted to the airport’s lounge and no human injury was reported.
+The passengers were shifted to the airport lounge and no injury was reported

-KARACHI: A private airlines flight has narrowly escaped an accident after the aircraft hit by a bird when it was about to take-off from Karachi airport on Friday, Dunya News reported.
+KARACHI (Dunya News) - A private airlines flight narrowly escaped an accident when a bird hit it just before takeoff from Karachi airport on Friday.

-According to details, a private airlines flight PA-208 from Karachi to Islamabad has been hit by a bird at the Karachi airport when it was about to take-off as a result the pilot applied brakes.
+According to details, a private airlines flight PA-208 from Karachi to Islamabad was hit by a bird at the Karachi airport when it was about to take off as a result of which the pilot had to apply emergency brakes.

-The passengers were later shifted to the airport’s lounge and no human injury was reported.
+The passengers were later shifted to the airport lounge and no injury was reported.

-The bird strike incidents are consistently occurred at the country’s airports due to the lack of cleanliness in the adjacent populated areas, posing severe dangers to the aircraft and passengers.
+The bird strike incidents routinely take place in and around airports due to a lack of cleanliness in the adjacent populated areas.
+These birds pose severe threat to the aircraft and passengers.